iratefun/developer_infobase/development/projects.md

 ## Project Optional Tailings

 Project optional tailings should be avoided where possible, but sometimes, they become necessary to distinguish between packages.
+They are project dependent, and are not deterministically parsable by default.